jeffswartz/learning-opentok-android-original/README.md

 Before you can test the application, you need to set up a web service to handle some OpenTok-related API calls.
 The web service securely creates an OpenTok session.

-The OpenTok PHP Getting Started repo includes code for setting up a web service that handles the following API calls:
+The [Learning OpenTok PHP](https://github.com/opentok/learning-opentok-php) repo includes code for setting up a web service that handles the following API calls:

 * "/service" -- The Android client calls this endpoint to get an OpenTok session ID, token, and API key.